arefathi/kebrongym/README.md

 - [ ] Add more pages that would be linked for the nav and buttons.
 - [ ] Integrate a backend atleast for recieving subscription and contact information.
 - [ ] Build a react-native mobile equivalent of the web app

+Pictures from Unsplash
+Navigation and Theme from eirchobselm